RhahiSpace/web-repl/content/fly/suborbital-sample-return.md

 end
 ```

+If for some reason I want to stop stage 1 immediately and jump to stage 2, I can open up another cell and run code `notify(sp, :s1)` so that `wait_for_burnout` function will break its loop and return.

 When the code is running this way, I cannot monitor errors using `errormonitor`.
-Instead, I made the code throw an error and I can check it by `wait`ing on the task.
+Instead, I made the code notify if there is an error, so I can check it by `wait`ing on the task.

-So, if for some reason I want to stop stage 1 immediately and jump to stage 2, I can open up another cell and run code

-`notify(sp, :s1)`

-so that `wait_for_burnout` function will break its loop and return.

 [Source code](https://github.com/RhahiSpace/MissionLib.jl/tree/main/Karman3)